-We're a membership organisation which means at our heart is our students and the information process to make your University experience incredible.
-We also employ staff, work with suppliers and have customers for our commercial services so the information on this page is for those people too.
+We're a membership organisation which means our students are at the heart of everything we do, and so the information we use about you is done to make your University experience incredible.
+We also employ staff, work with suppliers and have other customers who use our commercial services, so the information on this page is relevant for those groups too.

-The way we manage and process your data is governed by the Data Protection Act 1998 and the EU General Data Protection Regulations and these web pages aim to explain how we manage your information inline with the Act and what this means for you.
-We've been really open and transparent on these pages to help you be fully informed and understand your rights - you can see: how we access your data; how we assess our processing activities; how we gain consent and how you can change your preferences; the training any data processors go through; who else processes data about you; and our policies for processing data.
+The way we manage and process your data is governed by the Data Protection Act 1998 and the EU General Data Protection Regulations and the following information will explain how we manage your information in line with the Act and what this means for you.
+Please read on so you're fully informed and understand your rights around how we access your data, how we assess our processing activities, how we gain consent and how you can change your preferences, the training any data processors go through, who else processes data about you and our policies for processing data.

 The Information Commissioner provides good practice guidance and interpretation of the law for data controllers and advice to the public on how to access personal data.

-The Students' Union is not a publicly funded body so not subject to Freedom of Information, requests however every individual has a right to control the data we hold on them.
-If you wish to make a request for your data you should complete the below Subject Access Request form providing the required information, copies of proof of identity (please do not send original documents as we cannot be held responsible for any loss of these) and details of the information desired.
+The Students' Union is not a publicly funded body so not subject to Freedom of Information requests, however every individual has a right to control the data we hold on them.
+If you wish to make a request for your data you should complete the Subject Access Request Form providing the required information, copies of proof of identity (please do not send original documents as we cannot be held responsible for any loss of these) and details of the information desired.

 These may be sent by email to firstname.lastname@example.org or by post to

 The Data Protection Coordinator,